EsriCanada/How-partners-can-set-up-a-single-sign-on-experience-with-ArcGIS-blog-post-series/README.md

 >  - [Access ArcGIS Online items using OAuth 2.0](https://developers.arcgis.com/javascript/latest/sample-code/identity-oauth-basic/)

 1. Create a new file called `map.html` in the `/01-login/public` folder of the Auth0 Sample App.
-2. Navigate to the map.html file on [GitHub] (https://github.com/EsriCanada/How-partners-can-set-up-a-single-sign-on-experience-with-ArcGIS-blog-post-series/blob/main/map.html).
+2. Navigate to the map.html file on [GitHub](https://github.com/EsriCanada/How-partners-can-set-up-a-single-sign-on-experience-with-ArcGIS-blog-post-series/blob/main/map.html).
 3. Copy raw contents and paste to your map.html file in /01-login/public.
 4. In ArcGIS Enterprise, under the `Content` tab, click on your web app then click the `Settings` tab.
 5. Under Web Mapping Application, click `Registered Info`.